Cast Iron Cookware

 Both my husband and a twitter friend of mine had been telling me about cast iron.
 She had some that belonged to her great grandmother and is still perfect shape due to the occasional seasoning of the cookware and proper care.
 The plain truth is: these pans will last forever if you take care of them.

 Cast iron is nonstick if properly seasoned too!
 So let’s talk about proper care!
 I wholly recommend Lodge Cast Iron.
 (No, I am not a paid affiliate.)
 Lodge has been around since 1896!
 For more on the history of Lodge, click here.
 A company that has been around that long surely must make a product worth having!

 - Do not wash with soap.
 Instead, use steel wool and hot water.
 (Soap will remove all the seasoning.

-- Lodge also sells a hard plastic scraping tool which I have found useful in both scraping cast iron and scraping tough messes off the counter top without damaging it.
+- Lodge also sells a hard plastic scraping tool which I have found useful in both scraping cast iron and scraping tough, dry, or sticky messes off the counter top without damaging it.